romanschejbal/reactgirls/docs/task1.md

 ![react version](resources/react-page.png)

-Basically instead of one loooong page we'll have menu with icons at the top and dynamic site that can update its content based on the state of the menu.
+Basically instead of one loooong page we'll have menu with icons at the top and a dynamic site that can update its content based on the state of the menu.

 ---

 ## Let's get on with it...

 First, I need you to understand some subtle differences between HTML & JSX syntax.
 We've [already said](./intro.md) that JSX is basically _Javascript that let's you write HTML in it_<sub>[1](#notes)</sub>.
-But because Javscript is a language itself, it has different [reserved words](https://en.wikipedia.org/wiki/Reserved_word) than HTML.
+But because Javascript is a language itself, it has different [reserved words](https://en.wikipedia.org/wiki/Reserved_word) than HTML.
 So the following code would not compile.

 ```jsx
 <div class="heading">Hello World</div>